Indonesia Commodity and Derivatives Exchange: Membership

 ICDX has a membership of 156 members, with 72% being foreign members and 28% being from Indonesia.

-Trade Members
+Trade members

 Trade members can be a company or an individual who resides in the country or abroad.

-A company or individual who resides in Indonesia or abroad.
-A company member can constitute 100% Indonesian and foreign ownership, while individual member must be either Indonesian or foreign citizen who both has to have NPWP (Indonesian tax ID).
-A member who is a Clearing House member is only allowed to trade on behalf of his name and cannot ask and/or receive a mandate from other customers.
+A company member can constitute 100% Indonesian and foreign ownership, while an individual member must be either an Indonesian or foreign citizen who has an Indonesian tax ID (NPWP).
+A clearinghouse member is only allowed to trade on behalf of his name and cannot ask and/or receive a mandate from other customers.

-Broker Member
+Broker members

-Broker members must reside in the country or abroad (with a 95% limitation ownership by foreigners).

-Company members (must be PT) could be 100% Indonesia-owned or a maximum of 95% foreign-owned.
-Broker member that is a Clearing House member is allowed to accept fund from other customers and third party for trading purpose.
+Broker members can either be 100% Indonesia-owned or a maximum of 95% foreign-owned.
+A broker member that is a clearinghouse member is allowed to accept funds from other customers and be a third party for trading purpose.
 A broker member can also clear and guarantee all transactions.
-If Broker Member is not from a Clearing House, all transactions must be cleared by a broker who is a member of a Clearing House.
+If a broker member is not from a clearinghouse, all transactions must be cleared by a broker who is a member of a clearinghouse.